SAIDProtocol/ICNInteroperability/README.md

   - [ ] static (similar to file retriever)
   - [ ] dynamic (similar to ORS client)
 - [ ] Optimization: chunked transmission
+- [ ] Optimization: put a global pending request table in the gw, instead of each adapter